Aureliaaa/aureliaaa.github.io/README.md

-# aureliaaa.github.io
+# West inc.
-website for hosting the dnd loading screen
+repository for hosting the dnd loading screen